 Feb '20–April '20The Covid-19 pandemic causes a global economic downturn.

 May '20–presentGlobal growth estimates start to pick up and stabilize as countries ease mobility restrictions and vaccination rates rise.

-Source: Data as of April 30, 2017.
-We base our Global GDP Nowcast on a tailored methodology that captures daily data releases for the most essential growth characteristics for each of 25 countries — including purchasing managers’ index data, industrial production, retail sales data, labor market metrics, real estate price indexes, sentiment indicators, and numerous other factors.
+Source: Putnam.
+Data as of November 30, 2021.
+We base our Global GDP Nowcast on a tailored methodology that captures daily data releases for the most essential growth characteristics for each of 25 countries — including purchasing managers' index data, industrial production, retail sales data, labor market metrics, real estate price indexes, sentiment indicators, and numerous other factors.
 The mix of factors used for each market may change over time as new indicators become available from data sources or if certain factors become more, or less, predictive of economic growth.